Apollo Quiboloy: Divinity claims

-Quiboloy has claimed possession of divine powers, including stopping the 2019 Cotabato earthquakes at his command, and has said that the public should thank him for the act.
+Quiboloy is known for claiming possession of divinity such as 'stopping' the 2019 Cotabato earthquakes on his command.
+He'd would later tell that the public should thank him for the act.
 He has publicly said that he did not do the same to stop the onslaught of Typhoon Kammuri (Tisoy) in response to those critical of his earlier claim in stopping the Cotabato earthquakes.